Golden Bride: Sae Mi and Young Soo

 Kang Sae Mi (Han Yeo-woon) is Jun Woo's younger sister who works as a model.
-By coincidence, she catches the eye of Kim Young Soo (Kim Heechul), younger brother of Young Min, at a club.
+By coincidence, she catches the eye of Kim Young Soo (Kim Heechul), the younger brother of Young Min, at a club.
 Rejected on the basis of being told that he is a rich playboy, Young Soo goes through several changes in order to impress her, much to the amusement of his family.
-After getting a job as the security guard at Sae Mi's modeling agency, Young Soo attempts to woo her again, but it's when he discovers her ambition to become an actress, Sae Mi softens after he encourages her to audition at his father's company.
+After getting a job as a security guard at Sae Mi's modeling agency, Young Soo attempts to woo her again.
+It's only when he discovers her ambition to become an actress that Sae Mi softens towards him, as he encourages her to audition at his father's company.

 Their relationship finally blossoms after he helps her win a competition for a hotel gift card for Jin Joo and Jun Woo's honeymoon, although Young Soo had mistakenly thought it had been for them.
 Sae Mi and Young Soo remain oblivious to the family feud for most of the drama series, but when it is discovered, they are inevitably affected.

 Won Mi and Dong Gu

 Kang Won-mi (Hong Eun-hee) is Jun Woo and Sae Mi's older sister, the eldest of the siblings.
 Though in her early 30s, she is unmarried and is often rejected at dating services.
 She works as a music teacher to children, teaching the violin.
 Heo Dong Gu (Kim Kyung-sik) is a law student who has for years tried to woo Sae Mi by becoming her driver, although he is repeatedly turned down.
-In an attempt to win her over, Dong Gu asks Won Mi to help, getting them both into strange and hilarious situations.
-After joining the military and keeping in contact with her only through letters, Dong Gu falls in love with Won Mi instead, although at this time Won Mi begins dating a dentist.
+In an attempt to win her over, Dong Gu asks Won-mi to help, getting them both into strange and hilarious situations.
+After joining the military and keeping in contact with her only through letters, Dong Gu falls in love with Won-mi, although at this time Won-mi begins dating a dentist.